Server Filter Commands

 filter m/200 -p/CW

 The filter command may be set as part of the login line, as an APRS message to SERVER, or as a separate comment line (#filter r/33/-97/200).
-The prefered method is to set the command as part of the login which is supported by most current APRS software.
+The preferred method is to set the command as part of the login which is supported by most current APRS software.

-Below are the available filters:
+Below are the available filters (4.0 updates are highlighted):

 Parameter Filter Type Description